Bryan Ferry: Relationships and family

-In 1975, Ferry began a relationship with model Jerry Hall: they first met when she appeared on the album cover for Siren (1975), which was photographed in Wales during the summer of 1975.
+In 1975, Ferry began a relationship with model Jerry Hall.
+They first met when she appeared on the album cover for Siren (1975), which was photographed in Wales during the summer of 1975.
 According to Harper's Bazaar, the photo shoot boosted Hall's status as an international celebrity.
 Her stay at Ferry's Holland Park (London) home, following the album photo shoot, marked the start of their relationship.
 Hall and Ferry lived together, sharing homes in London and in the Bel Air neighbourhood of Los Angeles, and Hall also appeared in some of Ferry's solo music videos, including "Let's Stick Together" and "The Price of Love" (both 1976).
 Their relationship ended when she left him for Mick Jagger in late 1977.

-Ferry rarely talks about Hall, but fans have often speculated his song "Kiss and Tell" from his album Bête Noire (1987) was his response to Hall's tell-all book about their relationship, published a couple of years earlier.
-Additionally, Ferry's 1978 solo album The Bride Stripped Bare is widely believed to contain allusions to his break-up with Hall – particularly the song "When She Walks in the Room".
+Ferry rarely talks about Hall, but fans have often speculated his song "Kiss and Tell" from his album Bête Noire (1987) was his response to Hall's 1985 tell-all book in which she discussed their relationship.
+Additionally, Ferry's 1978 solo album The Bride Stripped Bare is widely believed to contain allusions to his break-up with Hall, particularly the song "When She Walks in the Room".

-On 26 June 1982, Ferry married London socialite Lucy Helmore, who had become pregnant with their child Otis (b.
+On 26 June 1982, Ferry married London socialite Lucy Helmore, who became pregnant with their child Otis (b.
 1 November 1982).
 Though her face is not seen, Helmore was the model on the front cover of Roxy Music's album Avalon (1982), released a month before their wedding.
 The couple had three more sons, Isaac, Tara, and Merlin.
 After 21 years of marriage the couple divorced in 2003.
 Helmore died of a self-inflicted gunshot wound in 2018, while on holiday in County Clare, Ireland, after what her brother described as "a long battle with depression".
 Ferry said he was "saddened and shocked" by her death.

 In 2000, the whole Ferry family were on British Airways Flight 2069 to Nairobi when a passenger forced his way into the cockpit, attacked the pilot and caused the plane to lurch downwards.
-The assailant eventually was overcome, and the pilot recovered from a descent of 12,000 feet in 25 seconds – the fastest rate of descent from which any civil aircraft has ever recovered.
+The assailant eventually was overcome, and the pilot recovered from a descent of 12,000 feet in 25 seconds; the fastest rate of descent from which any civil aircraft has ever recovered.